angular-schule/website-articles/blog/2020-01-everything-github/README.md

     **Hint:** Please make sure that you are really adding the trailing the slash.
     If you forget it, it won't work!

-5. And now you should see our app running on Github Pages!
+5. And now you should see our app running on GitHub Pages!
     You can make sure that everything went well when you go into the **Settings** of the repo.
     Scroll down there to the GitHub Pages section.
     The following should appear here: